ZzerozZ/MovieRevenuePredicter/README.md

 ## Summary
 ____________________________________
-In this project, we try to using a regression Machine Learning model to predict the revenue of movie with its information.
+In this project, we try to use a regression model to predict revenue of movie with its information.

 We use python-selenium to collect data from [boxofficemojo](https://www.boxofficemojo.com/)'s reports and use these data as input data.